The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Alternative Characterization of the Exit-Time Problem

-which immediately implies the pointwise boundary condition \eqref{boundary pointwise}.
-Now we prove the discontinuous viscosity boundary condition \eqref{boundary visc}.
-Let $(t,x)$ belongs to the boundary set in \eqref{boundary}, and $\big(t_n,x_n,V(t_n,x_n)\big) \ra \big(t,x,V^*(t,x)\big)$.
-Notice that one can replace a sequence of policies in the definition of value function $V$ in \eqref{V} to attain the supremum running over all policies.
+which readily implies the pointwise boundary condition \eqref{boundary pointwise}.
+To prove the discontinuous viscosity boundary condition \eqref{boundary visc}, we only show the first assertion; the second one follows from similar arguments.
+Let $(t,x) \in [0,T] \times \partial O \bigcup \{T\} \times \R^n$ and $(t_n,x_n) \ra (t,x)$, where $t_n < T$ and $x \in (\ol{O})^c$.
+In the definition of $V$ in \eqref{V}, one can choose a sequence of policies that is increasing and attains the supremum value.
 This sequence, of course, depends on the initial condition.
-Hence, let us denote it via two indices $(\control{u}_{n,j})_{j \in \N}$ as a sequence of policies corresponding to the initial condition $(t_n,x_n)$ to attain the supremum value $V(t_n,x_n)$.
-One can deduce that there exists a subsequence of $(\control{u}_{n_j})_{j \in \N}$ such that
+Thus, let us denote it via two indices $(\control{u}_{n,j})_{j \in \N}$ as a sequence of policies corresponding to the initial condition $(t_n,x_n)$ corresponding to the value $V(t_n,x_n)$.
+In this light, there exists a subsequence of $(\control{u}_{n_j})_{j \in \N}$ such that